People in London Will Live In These Classic, Anti-Trend Outfits This Spring

 2. Tailored Set + Slingbacks

-Style Notes: Perhaps it has something to do with the heritage of Savile Row, a mere stone's throw from the city's centre, but London style has long been synonymous with tailoring.
-This is something I see day-in, day-out (as already stated above when discussing blazers).
+Style Notes: Perhaps it has something to do with the heritage of Savile Row, a mere stone's throw from the city's center, but London style has long been synonymous with tailoring.
+This is something I see day in, and day-out (as already stated above when discussing blazers).
 However, now that we're heading into the warmer months, I just know we'll be seeing more and more of tailored waistcoat co-ords this season, as we annually do in London.

 Shop the Look: